-This project supports Pacific salmonid studies in the offshore waters of the existing Northwest Training Range Complex (NWTRC), offshore Naval Undersea Warfare Center Keyport Range Complex (together known as the Northwest Training and Testing (NWTT) Study Area), and the Gulf of Alaska Temporary Maritime Activities Area (GOA TMAA).
+This project supports Pacific salmonid studies in the offshore waters of the existing Northwest Training Range Complex (NWTRC), offshore Naval Undersea Warfare Center Keyport Range Complex (together known as the Northwest Training and Testing (NWTT) Study Area), and the Gulf of Alaska Study Area (GOA).
 The goal of this study is to use acoustic tagging technology to provide critical information on spatial and temporal distribution of salmonids to inform salmon management, U.S. Navy training activities, and Southern Resident Killer Whale (SRKW) conservation.

 In May 2019, 107 acoustic receiver stations were deployed in a grid pattern along the coast of Washington State.
 These will be retrieved, data downloaded, and redeployed until the end of the project.

-Salmonids including bull trout, Chinook salmon, and Coho salmon will be the target species for this project.
-Data collected from caught fish will include measurements, fin clips for genetic analysis, and healthy fish of appropriate size will be tagged with either an acoustic pinger tag or a pop-up satellite tag.
+Salmonids including Chinook and coho salmon, steelhead, and bull trout are the target species for this project.
+Data collected from caught fish includes measurements, fin clips for genetic analysis, and healthy fish of appropriate size will be tagged with either an acoustic pinger tag or a pop-up satellite tag.

-Analysis will include the use of oceanographic models to determine spatially explicit environmental conditions within the ocean, as well as the development of a specific analysis with Brad Hanson (NOAA Northwest Fisheries Science Center) to examine the degree to which tagged salmonids and piscivorous killer whales overlap through space and time.
+Analysis includes the use of oceanographic models to determine spatially explicit environmental conditions within the ocean, as well as the development of a specific analysis with Brad Hanson (NOAA Northwest Fisheries Science Center) to examine the degree to which tagged salmonids and piscivorous SRKW overlap through space and time.